Alan Brain

 - Documentary -

-A brief clip from a medium-length documentary I edited for Amnesty International on human rights in South America.
+A brief clip from a medium-length documentary about Amnesty International and human rights in South America.
+I produced and edited this documentary.

 - Narrative -